mikespiering/condamultiexample/README.md

 4. CF commandline must be newer than v6.38.0 - released aug 8, 2018
 5. PCF instance must support multibuildpacks- supported since at least pcf 2.2

-May still need to set LD_LIBRARY_PATH and PYTHONPATH
+For offline use-  need to change the environment.yml to pull from the folder location on the container May still need to set LD_LIBRARY_PATH and PYTHONPATH